GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 # Web Design and Stylings

-To speed up the process of making a really interactive website page, I learnt to use Bootstrap to its full capability to help design an aesthetically pleasing website that and then created custom details to the brands design to give it a unique appeal and enhance the UX. by using bootstrap, I have access to working, proven code that has help build an offcanvas menu bar, cards, toasts and footers. and it allows me to spend more time on the core structure of the website in the logic and how the site should operate. below are some specification detailng the other design aspects of the website...
+To speed up the process of making a really interactive website page, I learnt to use Bootstrap to its full capability to help design an aesthetically pleasing website that and then created custom details to the brands design to give it a unique appeal and enhance the UX. by using bootstrap, I have access to working, proven code that has help build an offcanvas menu bar, cards, toasts and footers. and it allows me to spend more time on the core structure of the website in the logic and how the site should operate. below are some specification detailng the other design aspects of the website.

+I used CSS to its full potential to create unique designs and animations to attract the user to the website.
+The animations are subtle but they add a real immersive feel to the website...
+By making use of time transitions, on-hovers, clicks, and size-ratio adjustments, the user can see a certain attention to detail and care has gone into the whole UX, that this is not just a normal, bland online store.
+Its unique qualities on the homepage draws the users attention and they feel encouraged to explore more of the website.

 ## Colour Scheme